-Students selecting the nurse practitioner tracks are prepared as Family, Pediatric, Adult-Gerontology or Psychiatric/Mental Health Nurse Practitioners.
+Students selecting the nurse practitioner tracks are prepared as Pediatric, Family Nurse, Adult-Gerontology, or Psychiatric/Mental Health Nurse Practitioners.

-Students in the Family track focus on the maintenance and health promotion of clients throughout their lifespan.

 Students in the Pediatric track focus on the maintenance and promotion of health and the management of children with acute and/or chronic illness.
+Students in the Family Nurse track focus on the maintenance and promotion of health for families across the lifespan.
 Students in the Adult-Gerontology track focus on the primary prevention and management of adults with acute and chronic illnesses in either primary or acute care settings.

-Students in the Psychiatric/Mental Health track focus on the assessment, diagnosis, treatment and management of behavioral/mental health conditions.
+Students in the Psychiatric/Mental Health track focus on the assessment, diagnosis, treatment and management of acute and chronic mental health care needs of individuals across the lifespan.